 Last Observation Carried Forward

 Last Observation Carried Forward works by filling in the gap with the last valid before the gap observation forwards.
 LOCF can introduce substantial bias in datasets that do have high volatility in values [6].
 Columns such as power usage will most likely suffer the most from this due to the unpredictability in data which is expected to worsen with larger gaps in the data.
-Nevertheless, LOCF is still in common use nowadays and has been compared before in time-series imputation performance [3-5].
+Nevertheless, LOCF is still in common use nowadays and has been compared before in times series imputation performance [3-5].

 Hot deck